Affordable Ways to Vacation in the US Virgin Islands

 No need to spend the bulk of your budget on a place to stay!
 There are plenty of boutique hotels and private rentals that can save you valuable cash on your trip.

 AirBnBs are commonplace in the U.S. Virgin Islands and are a great way to not only save money, but to get immersed in the local culture and connect with friendly locals.
-In St. Thomas, book with this private apartment for under $100 a night.
-Located in Estate Contant, this Airbnb is only a short distance from many beaches, restaurants, bars, shopping centers, and churches.
-It also features a beautiful view from the mountaintop of the Charlotte Amalie harbor.
+In St. Thomas, there are many affordable AirBnBs for under $100 a night.
+Look for those near major hubs, like Red Hook, Downtown Charlotte Amalie, and Frenchtown.
 In St. John, stay at the Inn at Tamarind Court for a great rate of $72 per night.
 Located in Cruz Bay, Tamarind Court is close by Cruz Bay Beach and the Virgin Islands National Park.
 In St. Croix, check out this private condo.
 Located in Kingshill, the entire condo is available for $105 per night.
 This rental features a view of Long Reef, Christiansted, and Buck Island.
 Indeed, all of these views are unmatched!

 Be sure to travel by safari for a cheap and inexpensive ride through the USVI!
 Safaris are much more affordable than private taxis, usually ranging from $1-2 for a ride across island.
 If you’re willing to wait a few minutes at one of the designated stops along the main safari routes, the ride will be well worth it.
 Just hop on and press the button above your seat when you’re ready to hop off.